Bias in cubic Gauss sums: Patterson's conjecture: Introduction

 \begin{theorem} Assume the Generalized Riemann Hypothesis for Hecke $L$-functions over $\mathbb{Q}(\omega)$.
 Let $f$ be a smooth $1$-periodic function and $W$ be a smooth function that is compactly supported in $(0, \infty)$.
 Then we have

-as $X \rightarrow \infty$. \end{theorem} It is unlikely that \eqref{eq:bdui} can be established unconditionally given the current state of knowledge, for instance with the choice $f(x) = e(3 \ell x)$, $\ell \neq 0$, \eqref{eq:bdui} implies a zero-free strip for certain $L$-functions associated to Gr{\"o}{\ss}encharaktern.
+as $X \rightarrow \infty$. \end{theorem} It is unlikely that \eqref{eq:bdui} can be established unconditionally given the current state of knowledge.
+For instance, with the choice $f(x) = e(3 \ell x)$, $\ell \neq 0$, \eqref{eq:bdui} implies a zero-free strip for certain $L$-functions associated to Gr{\"o}{\ss}encharaktern.

-Before proceeding to a high level sketch of the ideas in the paper, we make two remarks.
-First, it is possible to slightly sharpen the rate of convergence in Theorems \ref{thm:main} and \ref{thm:cor}.
+Before proceeding to a high level sketch of the ideas in the paper, we remark that it is possible to slightly sharpen the rate of convergence in Theorems \ref{thm:main} and \ref{thm:cor}.
 One can save roughly one power of $\log X$.
-Second, in both Theorems \ref{thm:main} and \ref{thm:cor} we do not require the full strength of the Generalized Riemann Hypothesis.
-A sufficiently large zero-free strip (in $\Re s > \tfrac 12$) would have sufficed.